nubenetes/awesome-kubernetes/docs/devops.md

 * [smartsheet.com: The Way of DevOps: A Primer on DevOps Principles and Practices](https://www.smartsheet.com/devops)
 * [dzone: Are You Stuck in the New DevOps Matrix From Hell? 🌟](https://dzone.com/articles/are-you-stuck-in-the-new-devops-matrix-from-hell) See how Docker solved the matrix-from-hell problem, and how DevOps techniques can help avoid the config sprawl that comes with microservices.
 * [kenmugrage.com 🌟](https://kenmugrage.com/2017/05/05/my-new-definition-of-devops/#more-4) DevOps: A culture where people, regardless of title or background, work together to imagine, develop, deploy and operate a system.

+## DevOps as a Service (DaaS)
+- [DevOps as a Service: Migrating Your Entire DevOps Stack to the Cloud](https://devops.com/devops-as-a-service-migrating-your-entire-devops-stack-to-the-cloud/) The goal of DaaS is to enable organizations to focus on developing and delivering software without having to worry about managing or maintaining tools.
+It is designed to abstract away the intricacies of tool integration, deployment and maintenance.
+This enables teams to focus on higher-level tasks, and outsources significant manual effort.

 ## Blogs
 - [devops.com](https://devops.com/)